Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 2: Musee d’Orsay

-Located just a few miles and a few minutes away from the Eiffel Tower is the Orsay Museum.
+Located just a few miles away from the Eiffel Tower is the Musee d’Orsay.
 It opened in 1986 in the Gare d’Orsay, an old railroad station.

 Whatever your artistic preferences, the Musee d’Orsay cannot fail to impress.
-There are extensive collections of paintings, sculpture, architecture, and design, from the years 1848 to 1914 to admire.
+There are extensive collections of paintings, sculptures, architecture, and design from the years 1848 to 1914 to admire.

-The major draw of the museum is its Impressionist and Postimpressionist collection.
+The major draw of the museum is its Impressionist and Postimpressionist collections.

-Tickets here: Musée d’Orsay Highlights: Skip-The-Line Guided Tour
+Book Here: Paris: Musée d’Orsay Masterpieces Guided Tour

 Stop 3: Explore the Seine River

-There are long and lovely promenades to walk and people-watching is a fun thing to do.
-During my visit, I ran along the River Seine and admired the architecture on the buildings and bridges I ran past.
+There are long and lovely promenades to walk and people-watching is a fun activity.
+During my visit, I ran along the Seine and admired the architecture of the buildings and bridges of Paris.

-My cruise lasted an hour and covered a lot of Parisian history and architecture, and was definitely enjoyable and I learned so much.
+My cruise lasted an hour and covered a lot of Parisian history and architecture.
+It was enjoyable and I learned so much.

 Stop 4: End Your Day At The Rue Cler Market

-The best part about the Rue Cler market is that it isn’t overrun by tourists.
-You will get a glimpse into the Parisian local life.
+The best part about the Rue Cler Market is that it isn’t overrun by tourists.
+You will get a glimpse into Parisian local life.
 It is open every day but Monday.

 Day 2: Be Wowed At The Louvre, Palais Royal, Gallerie Vivienne